Reception Home Learning 2020-21

 Welcome to our home learning page!

-Please find below Reception's home learning, which is updated each week.
-In addition, children are also asked to read with an adult at least three times per week.
+Please find below Reception's home learning, which is updated at the end of each week.
+In addition, children are also asked to read with an adult at least three times per week and log their reading on our digital reading log.

-If you have any questions about home learning, please ask Mrs St. Clair or Mrs Millington.
+If you have any questions about home learning, please ask Mrs St. Clair, Miss Allison or Mrs Millington.

 The home learning expectation across school is that children read at least THREE times per week.